rajtum/Machine-Learning-Makeshift-Portfolio/Sections/II Taxonomy of Functions.md

 # II.
 Taxonomy of Functions
 ## Précis
+*The premise of this section is to classify and explicate the functions within this portfolio by the looking at the functions through the prism of taxonomy.
+This section aims to create a logical and intuitive trinomial nomenclature framework for naming and abbreviating functions within this portfolio, enabling functions such as* `experiment_with_XGB` *to be shortened to* `ewXG` *and* `comparison_plot_surface_XGB` *to* `cpXG`*.
+None of these abbreviations were used in future sections in case the reader had not familiarized themselves with this section, but all abbreviations are performant and ergo can be used in the coding playground; additionally, to illustrate the implementation of this section, the subsection* `A. Demo` found in the `README.md` at this repository's homepage was recoded with abbreviations
+## Author's Note
 *The method of documentation presented in this section is more a creative flourish than an essential read.
-Conventional documentation can be found on any method below with the* `help` *command or in the function's code as docstring and commented code.
-The premise of this section is to seek to classify and explicate the functions within this portfolio by the looking at the functions through the prism of taxonomy.*
+Conventional documentation can be found on any method below with the* `help` *command or in the function's code as docstring and commented code.*
-## Author's Note

 *Please note in biological taxonomic classifications, only the genus (first letter capitalized) and species (not capitalized) is italicized to identify an organism in a system called binomial nomenclature.
-Here, trinomial nomenclature with adapted classifications, format typography, and abbreviations will be used to classify and explicate functions and attendant "ecosystems."
-Function "ecosystems" represented a group of functions that worked in a synergistic fashion and each section of code within this portfolio was designated its own "ecosystem."
+Here, trinomial nomenclature with adapted classifications, format typography, and abbreviations will be used to classify and explicate functions and attendant "ecosystems."*

+*Function "ecosystems" represented a group of functions that worked in a synergistic fashion and each section of code within this portfolio was designated its own "ecosystem."
 While a whimsical liberty was taken in the naming of "ecosystems," some more apropos than others, these names should not be impediment to comprehension and do not serve any special purpose beyond continuing the environmental-taxonomical biologist lens of expounding.
 This is not an exhaustive list of all functions but rather a strategic collection of functions that may be most confusing at first glance and/or with synergistic functionality.*
 ## Table of Contents
+*To ever return to the Table of Contents click the  :point_up_2:  located to the far right of the subsection title.*
 ### II.
 Taxonomy of Functions <!-- &emsp was used to demarcate indents-->
 #### &emsp;&emsp; [A. Adaptations](https://github.com/rajtum/Machine-Learning-Makeshift-Portfolio/blob/master/Sections/II%20Taxonomy%20of%20Functions.md#a-adaptations---point_up_2)